apache/apex-malhar/docs/operators/fsInputOperator.md

 ### AbstractFileInputOperator
 This is the abstract implementation that, as noted above, scans a single directory.
 It can be extended to modify functionality or add new capabilities.
 For example, the directory scanner can be overriden to monitor multiple directories.
-[This](#https://github.com/DataTorrent/examples/tree/master/tutorials/fileIO-multiDir) example demostrates how to do that.
+[This](https://github.com/DataTorrent/examples/tree/master/tutorials/fileIO-multiDir) example demonstrates how to do that.
 As noted in the overview above, this class has no ports, so concrete subclasses will need to provide them if necessary.